Pierre Elliott Trudeau Foundation Doctoral Scholarships

 Before travelling on university activity abroad, there are certain steps you must complete.
 For the most up-to-date information, refer to the Safety Abroad website.

 - Contact the Safety Abroad Office directly by emailing Safety Abroad to discuss your planned travel and be added to the Safety Abroad Registry;

 - Sign the Consent and Terms of Participation waiver forms;

 - Complete the online Safety Abroad pre-departure workshop (valid for 1.5 years); and

 - Obtain supplementary health insurance (if not already covered).

 *For travel to higher risk locations, see the Travel Advisories section of the Safety Abroad website.

 Contacts & Resources

-Technical issues with registration, the online application or letters of reference must be directed to firstname.lastname@example.org.
+Technical issues with registration, the online application or the predetermined referral forms must be directed to firstname.lastname@example.org.